|Type||Toolbar, browser extension|

 - Guide 1: How to Remove EasyMailLogin Toolbar from Windows.

-- Guide 2: Get rid of EasyMailLogin Toolbar from Mac OS X.
+- Guide 2: Get rid of EasyMailLogin Toolbar on Mac OS X.

-- Guide 3: Remove EasyMailLogin Toolbar from Google Chrome.
+- Guide 3: Remove EasyMailLogin Toolbar in Google Chrome.

 - Guide 4: Erase EasyMailLogin Toolbar from Mozilla Firefox.